 2023 entry requirements

-4 Highers at AAAB (minimum) but typically AAAA (first sitting preferred) including Biology and Chemistry, with one of these subjects or Maths or Physics at A, plus English at National 5 at C and Maths or Physics at B. Advanced Higher Biology and Chemistry highly recommended.
+4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred) including Biology and Chemistry, with one of these subjects or Maths or Physics at A, plus English at National 5 at C and Maths or Physics at B. Advanced Higher Biology and Chemistry highly recommended.

 Widening Access entry: